rdenadai/rdenadai/README.md

 *"One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin."* Metamorphosis by Franz Kafka

 *"Before we can understand how to create intelligence, it helps to understand what it is.
 The answer is not to be found in IQ tests, or even in Turing tests, but in a simple relationship between what we perceive, what we want, and what we do.
 Roughly speaking, an entity is intelligent to the extent that what it does is likely to achieve what it wants, given what it has perceived."* Human Compatible by Stuart Russell

+*"(...) there are no images, videos, or sound recordings stored in the brain.
+Our memories are stored as sequences of patterns.
+Memories that are not accessed dim over time."* How to create a Mind by Ray Kurzweil